 The mystery was never explained.
 The person who made those pies and the sister-in-law took the secret with them to their graves.
 It doesn’t matter anymore.
 What matters is that somebody somewhere cared and gave grace.
 Because of grace, somebody else found healing and peace.

-There’s another mystery that can never be explained.
+There’s another unexplained mystery.
 That mystery is the sacrificial love of a Savior.
 Our Savior cared enough to become like us so we could become like Him.

 Credits: photos taken by Marcia Brenneman

 - Photos taken by Marcia Brenneman